samwhaleIV/uvtc/docs/music-setup.md

 5. Click the `fetch origin` button to verify the files downloaded correctly.

+6. You will also need to clone a repo for the engine.
+This follows the same previous steps.
+[Click me to open the engine repo in the GitHub application](x-github-client://openRepo/https://github.com/mistopportunity/elven-engine).
+You must place this repo so that it is in the same directory as your uvtc folder, but not inside it.
+For instance, `documents/elven-engine` and `documents/uvtc`, but not `documents/uvtc/elven-engine`.

 I recommend that you sign into GitHub so if you need to send commits or pull requests.
 I will add you as a trusted contributor.

-You will need to periodically use the fetch origin button to keep your repo up to date.
+You will need to periodically use the fetch origin button to keep your repos up to date.
 If you make a commit with new songs, this will help us both.
 This generally is immediate once the files are uploaded and doesn't have the same delays that GitHub's hosted version does.

 ## Adding new songs to the game files